-Hi Investors.
-Today, we are going to discuss- How many stocks should you own for a diversified portfolio?
-How many stocks are too few and how many stocks become too many?
+Whenever a newbie investor starts building their stock portfolio, the most important question that comes to their mind is how many stocks to buy?
+How many stocks should you own for a diversified portfolio?
+In other words, how many stocks are too few, and how many stocks become too many in a portfolio?

 A diversified portfolio is investing in different stocks from dissimilar industries/sectors in order to reduce overall investment risk and to avoid damage to the portfolio by the poor performance of a single stock.